 USB Oblivion download

 You can download USB Oblivion from here.
 It worked just fine on my Windows 8 64-bit.
+Remember to create a system restore point first, so that you can restore your computer, should you feel the need to.

 You may also want to check out GhostBuster.
 It lets you remove old, unused, ghosted, hidden device drivers in Windows.